How to Build a Raised Garden Bed Cheap: A Comprehensive Guide

 4. Construct the Frame: Use your chosen materials to build the frame:

-• Old Tires: Stack tires to the desired height, filling the bottom tire with soil to prevent shifting.
+• Old Tires: Stack to the desired height, filling the bottom tire with soil to prevent shifting.

-Step-by-Step Instructions for Repurposing Household Items
+Step-by-Step Guide for Repurposing Household Items

 • Old drawers or dressers